chauhuy0811/TrafficLight/README.md

 # TrafficLight
-raffic light system simulation using Keil C and Proteus
+Traffic light system simulation using Keil C and Proteus